viritin/viritin-sb/README.md

 ... if you want to get a free viritin for the same deal.

-Add Spring Boot App class and a Vaadin view, start in a way you wish.
-Deploy the build jar as you'd expect.
+Add Spring Boot App class and a Vaadin view.
+Declare an additional Spring Boot application to the test side for development mode runs and start via main method or with `mvn spring-boot:test-run`.
+Deploy the built jar file as you'd expect, no need for Vaadin specific tricks.

 Or just go to the example directory and play with that project.